 - Help her learn relaxation techniques.
 Anger and anxiety share some of the same characteristics, including the fact that they can crop up without warning and can both be doused by teaching a teen how to relax herself.
 Just as there are triggers that set off anger, there are triggers that can calm it.
 Whether it is chewing gum, snapping a rubber band on her wrist, taking ten deep breaths, or leaving the situation to go for a walk, teaching a healthy, non-violent, and non-reactionary way to deal with anger to your teen can help prevent serious problems.

 - Choose praise over criticism.
 One of the best things a parent can do to support anger management for teens is to learn to offer praise to a teen when she does something wrong, instead of relying just on criticism when she has done something wrong.
 Teenagers learn much better through positive reinforcement than they do through negative reinforcement.

-Consider a program like Asheville Academy for Girls.
-If your daughter is experiencing serious anger issues, a program like the one offered at Asheville Academy for Girls may be a good fit.
+Consider a program like Asheville Academy.
+If your daughter is experiencing serious anger issues, a program like the one offered at Asheville Academy may be a good fit.
 These programs allow teenagers to grow and learn in a school environment, with trained professionals who understand their issues and can help them overcome them.